Santa Cruz Stigmata Carbon CC Rival Review

 The Stigmata is lightweight and fast enough to jump right into some gravel races, and true to its cyclocross roots it is just as ready to tackle the fall CX series.
 Throw some slicks on it and it's ready for any length of road ride, though the 1x drivetrain may not have enough range for hammering in the flats.
 There's also no reason it wouldn't make a good adventure riding/bike packing bike, though the lack of rack and accessory mounts limits you to frame, saddle, and handlebar-mounted bags.

 Our size 58cm test bike weighed in at 19 lbs and 2 oz set up tubeless and without pedals.
 This is the 2nd lightest bike that we tested and we feel this is a very respectable weight for the entry-level Rival build.
 We attribute this low weight to the high-end Carbon CC frame which is very light, as well as the thoughtful component specification that was clearly chosen to keep the overall weight of this bike down.
 This bike is light enough for racing, and it will certainly increase efficiency over long rides and make climbs easier when compared to heavier models.
-Only the Ibis Hakka MX weighed less, with all of the other bikes in this review coming in 2-5 lbs heavier than the Stigmata.

 The Stigmata Rival build we tested was pretty dialed and gave our testers very little to complain about.
 From the handlebar tape to the tires, the component grouping is nice for the price.